 One premium position every SEC team vies for each recruiting class is defensive end.
-Without a pass-rushers like former Texas A&M Aggie Myles Garrett, who was an absolute freak in high school, defenses struggle to disrupt quarterbacks in a league that’s grooming great ones like Tua Tagovailoa and Joe Burrow.
+Without a pass rusher like former Texas A&M Aggie Myles Garrett, who was an absolute freak in high school, defenses struggle to disrupt quarterbacks in a league that’s grooming great ones all the time.

-For the class of 2021, every school has the same defensive end on its board: Landon Jackson.
-A four-star defensive end out of Pleasant Grove High School (Texarkana, Texas), Jackson is ranked the No. 5 weak-side defensive end and 18th overall prospect in Texas, according to the 247Sports Composite.
+The class of 2021 featured a 6-foot-6 prized pass rusher named Landon Jackson.
+As a four-star defensive end out of Pleasant Grove High School (Texarkana, Texas), Jackson was ranked the No. 8 weak-side defensive end and 18th overall prospect in Texas, according to the 247Sports Composite.

 Landon Jackson Recruiting

-Here’s the thing: Jackson has a crazy big body for a high schooler.
-He’s a 6-foot-6 beast who weighs in at 240 pounds, and he uses every ounce of his body coming off the edge.
-Recruiting website 247Sports notes in its evaluation that Jackson has an elite frame as a “natural pass-rusher who flashes impressive quickness off the line.”
+Jackson had a crazy frame for a high schooler.
+He was a 6-foot-6 beast who weighed in at 240 pounds as a teenager, and he used every ounce of his body coming off the edge.
+Recruiting website 247Sports noted in its evaluation that Jackson boasted an elite frame as a “natural pass-rusher who flashes impressive quickness off the line.”

-Unsurprisingly, every NCAA coach in America is hot on Jackson’s trail.
-He holds nearly 30 offers from programs like Alabama, LSU, Ohio State, Texas, Texas A&M, Arkansas, Baylor, Texas Tech, Texas State, Tulsa, Florida State, Notre Dame and Oklahoma among others, though 247Sports lists those first five as the schools he’s most interested in.
+Unsurprisingly, every NCAA coach in America was hot on Jackson’s trail.
+He held nearly 30 offers from programs like Alabama, LSU, Ohio State, Texas, Texas A&M, Arkansas, Baylor, Texas Tech, Texas State, Tulsa, Florida State, Notre Dame and Oklahoma among others, though 247Sports listed those first five as the schools he’s most interested in.

-On Twitter, Jackson announced his commitment to Ed Orgeron’s team and the defending CFP National Champion LSU Tigers heading into the summer.
-With still a year left before graduation, Jackson’s intentions were clear: He wants a ring.
+On Twitter, Jackson announced his commitment to Ed Orgeron’s team and the defending CFP National Championship LSU Tigers heading into the summer.
+With still a year left before graduation, Jackson’s intentions were clear: He wanted a ring.

 Landon Jackson Highlights

-A first-team selection in his Class 4A, Jackson helped lead the Pleasant Grove Hawks to a 15-1 record and state championship this past season.
-The MaxPreps Junior All-American racked up over 100 tackles and 16 sacks in 2019.
+A first-team selection in his Class 4A, Jackson helped lead the Pleasant Grove Hawks to a 15-1 record and state championship in 2019.
+The MaxPreps Junior All-American racked up over 100 tackles and 16 sacks that season.